When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 So, you do research on your positioning, you come up with the RTBs but you also have to have common sense.

 Our positioning in 2017 versus today has changed a little bit.
-The benefit hasn’t changed, the insight hasn’t changed but the RTB has evolved.
+The benefit hasn’t changed, the insight hasn’t changed but the RTBs have evolved.

 You do research and then you find out something and then you ask questions and you listen to dozens or thousands of consumers and their comments.
 You read every single consumer comment and you find out new information.

-At Love Good Fats, we didn’t have keto as a functional attribute initially because the keto trend wasn’t really in existence.
+At Love Good Fats, we didn’t have keto as a functional attribute initially because the keto wasn’t yet a trend.
 But then more and more consumers were following a ketogenic diet either for weight loss or for diabetes or for inflammation…

 We paid attention to new science and realized keto is not only popular, but it’s helping a lot of consumers.
 And oh, by the way, our bars are keto-friendly.
 Why don’t we just tell consumers about that?